lxdock/lxdock/docs/conf.rst

   $ lxc image copy ubuntu:12.04 local: --alias old-ubuntu

-And then use it in your Nomad file as follows:
+And then use it in your LXDock file as follows:

 .. code-block:: yaml